arindas/batnotify/README.md

 specified `${SAFE_BATTERY_LEVEL}`, we trigger a notification using `notify-send`

 Now we run the script using a systemd service file.
-In order to repeatedly check the status, we run a system timer for the corresponding service file.
+In order to repeatedly check the status, we run a systemd timer for the corresponding service file.

 ## Installation